- Why Alpha?

 - Our Team

-At Alpha Center for Divorce Mediation, we make sure to carefully identify these tax issues so that our couples have a true picture of their financial situation after the divorce dust has settled.
+At Alpha Center for Divorce Mediation, we provide advice on filing taxes after divorce and make sure to carefully identify any tax issues, so that our couples have a true picture of their financial situation after the divorce dust has settled.
 The professionals at Alpha Center know that good tax planning puts additional cash in the pockets of Clients when they need it most.
 We also know how important it is to look at the tax consequences of dividing and transferring assets from one person to the other to avoid surprises and unfairness.

 Prior to the meeting, the Accountant-Mediator reviews the Client Financial Terms to identify any unforeseen tax burdens.
 They also review the last three years of tax returns to uncover any potential audit issues, missed deductions, or tax carryforwards, and determine the impact on the couple’s future taxes.
 Each party that signs a return is held liable for the information provided and the resulting tax obligations.
 If there are any obvious issues that may trigger an audit, both parties should be made aware of this.
 On the positive side, a divorce tax planner may uncover missed deductions, allowing one to amend a previous return that could produce up to thousands of dollars in tax refunds.